Pennal Letter: History

 The letter was sent by Owain Glyndŵr in 1406 to the king of France, Charles V asking for assistance in fighting against English rule in Wales.
 Glyndŵr outlines his hopes to establish an independent Welsh church and the ability of clergy to speak Welsh.
 He also sets out his plans for founding two universities in Wales.

 Location

 The letter is held in the National Archives of France (J516 B.40 and J516.29).
 It was briefly exhibited at the National Library of Wales in 2000, and there is a campaign for its permanent return and display at the Senedd in Cardiff.
 Six exact facsimile copies, on aged parchment sealed with moulds of the original seal of Glyndŵr, were made by the National Library of Wales and presented to six Welsh institutions in 2009.

 Mark Drakeford, First Minister of Wales was shown the letter on his visit to Paris to strengthen the Welsh relationship with France.

+Proposed repatriation to Wales

+Pennal Letter is held in Paris, France after being sent by Owain Glyndŵr to the king of France in 1406.
+It has been backed by periodic calls for its return to Wales.

+In 1999, an early day motion to the House of Commons, signed by 28 members, called for the letter and the seal to be repatriated from the French National Library in France, reasoning that it was of "great historical significance in Wales as rare treasures of Welsh history" and should be exhibited in Wales.
+The motion was supported by the politicians Paul Flynn, Alun Michael and Ron Davies.

+In 2022, the Welsh singer Gwilym Bowen Rhys made similar calls.